E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 Building and Testing
 ______________________________

-A stable version of the module can be downloaded using `this link <http://people.sissa.it/~degironc/FFTXlib/Downloads>`_
+A stable version of the module can be downloaded using `this link <https://gitlab.com/kucukben/fftxlib-esl-ecam>`_
 ..  when fftxlib has its own repo, this link can be moved there.
 Current installation and testing are done with gfortran compiler, version 4.4.7.
 The configuration uses GNU Autoconf 2.69.

 The commands for installation are::

- $ tar -zxvf FFTXlib-1.0.tgz
  $ ./configure
  $ make libfftx